mrluckywaffles/habstw/README.md

 It also plays music for some reason?!?

-*originally made for Kill la Kill, current displaying status for new JoJo episodes
+*originally made for Kill la Kill, currently displaying status for new JoJo episodes

 TODO: